Hacknock/leadyou/public/md/terms-of-service.md

 # Article 5 (Prohibited acts)

-In the service provided by Hacknock, the acts specified in the following items are prohibited.
+In the Service provided by Hacknock, the acts specified in the following items are prohibited.

 1. Violating the Terms of Service.
 2. Reverse engineering, decompiling, disassembling, hacking, invalidating, interfering, breaking down, modifying, copying, converting, destructing, creating mirror sites, or conducting any similar activities, with respect to part or all of the Service.